med3000/ahmed-test/.github/ISSUE_TEMPLATE/bug_report.md

 _A clear and concise description of what the incident is.

 **To Reproduce**
-_Steps to reproduce the behavior:
+_Steps to reproduce the behaviour:

 **Safe address**
-_Enter Safe address affeected by this incident, if more than one please create a problem ticket.
+_Enter Safe address affected by this incident, if more than one please create a problem ticket.

 **Transaction ID**
-_if applicable transaction or exploer links
+_if applicable transaction or explorer links